bbc/peaks.js/README.md

 ## Events

-Peaks emit events to enable you to extend its behaviour according to your needs.
+Peaks.js emits events to enable you to extend its behaviour according to your needs.

 ### General